pjekel/cbtree/documentation/FileStore.md

 #### File Store Restrictions ####

 File Store (client side) use the JavaScript XHR API to communicate with the back-end server therefore cross-domain access is, by default, denied.
-If you need to retreive file system information from any server other than the one hosting the active HTML page you must configure a so-called HTTP proxy server. (**HTTP server configuration is beyond the scope of this document**).
+If you need to retrieve file system information from any server other than the one hosting the active HTML page you must configure a so-called HTTP proxy server. (**HTTP server configuration is beyond the scope of this document**).

 The content of the in-memory File Store in treated as read-only, as a result, you can not change file properties such as the name or path using *setValue()*.
-To rename a file use rename() instead.
+To rename a file use *rename()* instead.
 You can however use the setValue() or setValues() methods to add custom attribute/properties to items in the store which will be writeable.
 For example, the CheckBox Tree FileStoreModel adds a property called 'checked' to each item